polysyllabic/chaos/README.md

 that console.
 However, the same setup should work fine for PC games that can be played with a controller.
 Mouse-and-keyboard remapping is not (yet) supported.

-Chaos Unbound is currently in alpha status: The engine compiles and runs (probably) but don't expect it to be functional just yet.
-If you want to play Chaos% now, you should, for the time being, continue to use Blegas's original version.
+Chaos Unbound is currently in betaa status: The engine compiles and runs (probably) but its functionality is not yet fully tested.
+Consider using Blegas's original version if you want to play TCC with TLOU2 right now.

 Note also that if you attempt to use this system in a competitive multiplayer game, it could be seen as cheating, since the fundamental processes here (intercept and modify the signals